Kerbside food waste collection service FAQs

 Households that are currently registered as having a garden waste bin, or who order a garden waste bin, can contact Council to have a complimentary sealed benchtop kitchen caddy and six month supply of compostable liners.

-How can I get my caddy?
+When can I get my caddy?

 You can pick up your free caddy and liners from these locations: